Domininiuk/Pokedex/README.md

 # Pokédex

 ## Introduction
 The goal of this project was to become familiar with the Retrofit2 library.
-For this I decided to use an open-source API, as creating my ownAPI would be a challenge of its own.
-After some research I decided to use the PokéAPI and develop a Pokédex (in the Pokémon world a device used to store and catalog information about the various Pokémon species) app.
+For this, I decided to use an open-source API, because creating my own API would be a challenge of its own.
+After some research, I decided to use the PokéAPI and develop a Pokédex (in the Pokémon world a device used to store and catalog information about the various Pokémon species) app.
 ## Technologies Used
 - Kotlin
 - Android Studio